 - Networking and Connecting with schools in enhancing ICT literacy for educators and learners

 - Manage the CTC on business principles and rules.
 Manage all CTC operational activities, financials, marketing and staffing.
 Foster relationships and partnerships with community-based organisations, NGO’s and social entrepreneurs.

 - Manage the CTC processes and projects by managing the day-to-day operations of the CTC.

 - Maintain and sustain the CTC’s infrastructure and facilities by providing adequate security for the CTC.

 - Security and maintenance are major challenges encountered and as a security measure, the CTC needs to reinforce security installations.
-The centre will need to partner with a security company to safe-guard its premises and enhance the functionality of the CTC.
+The center will need to partner with a security company to safe-guard its premises and enhance the functionality of the CTC.

-- Market the CTC in the community for effective use Integrate community based projects, ensuring the community won’t be isolated from the project.
+- Market the CTC in the community for effective use Integrate community-based projects, ensuring the community won’t be isolated from the project.

 - They have to be accommodated by the CTC to ensure they also benefit from and therefore take ownership of the CTC.

 The relationship with stakeholders is to provide funding or material support to “kick-start” the projects and initiatives.
 But this must not be once-off – the private sector must realise that establishing these CTCs with computers and infrastructure is a longer-term commitment to a project, rather than a simple donation.